 A Day in the Life features the people, places and things that make aquatic field research possible.

-This September 2023 we’ve asked Corbin Kohart, Lab Coordinator with Bowling Green State University, to share his experiences as a member of the Northwest Inland Base Crew for the H2Ohio Wetland Monitoring Program.
+This July 2023 we’ve asked Morgan Jutte, a Full Time Technician with Wright State University – Lake Campus, to share her experiences as a member of a Base Crew for the H2Ohio Wetland Monitoring Program.

 What are three things you do (almost) every week in your job?